Bass vs Catfish – What’s The Difference? Is Catfish Better?

-- Channel catfish have a darkened, grayish upper body with a light, silvery, white belly.
+- Catfish channel have a darkened, grayish upper body with a light, silvery, white belly.

-- Spotted bass has two dorsal fins clearly connected to each other.
+- Spotted has two dorsal fins clearly connected to each other.

 - Smallmouth have two dorsal fins separated by a shallow notch.
 The front dorsal is shorter with spine rays.
 The second dorsal is taller with soft rays.

-- The spotted bass jaw does not extend past the eye line.
+- The spotted jaw does not extend past the eye line.

-- The smallmouth bass protruding jaw doesn’t extend past the red or brown eyes.
+- The smallmouth protruding jaw doesn’t extend past the red or brown eyes.

-- The largemouth bass upper jaw extends past the eye socket.
+- The largemouth upper jaw extends past the eye socket.

-- Catfish have a wide mouth, and the jaws meet before the eye line.
+- Cats have a wide mouth, and the jaws meet before the eye line.
 Their mouths have four pairs of barbells or whiskers around the mouth.

-- The scales on a smallmouth bass are uniform across the body and head.
+- The scales on a smallmouth are uniform across the body and head.

-- The scales on a largemouth bass are uniform across the body and head.
+- The scales on a largemouth are uniform across the body and head.

-- Catfish have soft skin with no scales.
+- Cats have soft skin with no scales.

-- The spotted bass tongue has a course rectangular tooth patch at the center.
+- The spotted tongue has a course rectangular tooth patch at the center.

-- The smallmouth bass can have a round patch of teeth on the tongue.
+- The smallmouth can have a round patch of teeth on the tongue.